gavv/signal-estimator/README.md

 Graphical interface
 -------------------

-The tools comes with a simple GUI (`signal-estimator-gui`) that plots the signal in the real-time.
+The tool comes with a simple GUI (`signal-estimator-gui`) that plots the signal in the real-time.
 It can be especially useful for troubleshooting problems with measurements.

 It uses Qt and Qwt libraries.
 Internally, it invokes the command-line tool (`signal-estimator`) and parses its output.